lostb1t/replex/README.md

 1. By ip http://[replexip]:[replexport]

    This option has 2 downsides.
 One it has no SSL so your connections will be insecure.
 Second app.plex.tv will not work.
 As browsers do not allow unsecure connections from a securew website.
 Gf you want to to use the web ui you can access it by ip.
-All other clients should work with unsecured connections
+All other clients should work with unsecured connections.
+NOTE: If remote access was enabled before, then plex witll still try to use https for it.
+Even if disabled.

 2. Custom domain (reverse proxy)

    You can setup a reverse proxy with a custom domain.
 This solves both the issues from option 1.
+   This is the prefered way.

 For both options set your domain or ip (http://[replexip]:[replexport]) in the 'Custom server access URLs' field under network and make sure to disable remote access under remote access.